George-Attano/S2D/README.md

-# LidarPainter
+# LidarPainter without Google statistics (experimental)

-This is the repository that contains source code for the [LidarPainter website](https://george-attano.github.io/LidarPainter/) without Google statistics (experimental).
+This is the repository that contains source code for the [LidarPainter website](https://george-attano.github.io/LidarPainter/).

 Website code is borrowed from [Nerfies](https://nerfies.github.io)